TUDelft-MUDE/book/book/time_series/modelling.md

 #### Example power spectral density

 {numref}`ls-psd` shows on the left the original time series as well as the estimated linear trend and seasonal signal.
 The sine wave has a period ($T=1/f$) of 100.
 Indeed the PSD as function of period on the right shows a peak at a period of 100.
+Mind that the PSD is shown here as a function of period $T$ in seconds, rather than frequency $f$ in Hertz.

 ```{figure} https://files.mude.citg.tudelft.nl/ls-psd.png
 :name: ls-psd